4. Actions: the model

 }

-// The [container] key from the session will be injected here
+// the session's [container] key will be injected here

 @RequestMapping(value = "/m19", method = RequestMethod.GET)